PDAL/PDAL/doc/stages/filters.covariancefeatures.rst

   The number of threads used for computing the feature descriptors.
 [Default: 1]

 feature_set
-  The features to be computed.
-Currently only supports ``Dimensionality``.
+  A comma-separated list of individual features or feature presets (e.g., "Dimensionality") to be computed.
+To compute all available features, specify "all".
+[Default: "Dimensionality"]

 stride
   When finding k nearest neighbors, stride determines the sampling rate.
 A